Public Health & Social Policy Track

 With the Boston Dispensary – established in 1796 as the first permanent medical facility in New England – began a tradition of medical excellence in Boston.
 Today, the city has a wealth of pioneering hospitals, institutes, and universities, and the health care industry is one of the largest and fastest growing segments of Boston’s economy.

-Students in the Public Health & Social Policy track will gain valuable knowledge in health education and policy while pursuing internships at local non-profits, social service agencies, counseling and mentoring organizations, and health providers.
+On the Public Health & Social Policy track, you'll gain valuable knowledge in health education and policy while pursuing an internship at a local non-profit, social service agency, counseling or mentoring organization, or health provider.

 Intern, Summer of Opportunity